coverity/coverity-security-library/README.md

 # Coverity Security Library
 The Coverity Security Library (CSL) is a lightweight set of escaping routines for fixing cross-site scripting (XSS), SQL injection, and other security defects in Java web applications.
-CSL is small, simple, and easy to use.

 Here's why it's worth checking out: